What's The Weather Like in Hawaii?

 Is it Hot in Hawaii?

-I suppose the term "hot" is all relative.
-Hot weather could be in the 80s or it could be over 100°.
-However, Hawaii in general doesn't get above 90° and if we do, it's typically due to some strange monsoon season happening across the Pacific.
-On average, our highest temperatures are around 88 to 89°, which is just about perfect for lounging by the pool, surfing in the waves, or beachcombing along our shores.
+Hawaii in general doesn't get above 90°.
+If we do, it's typically due to some strange monsoon season happening across the Pacific.
+On average, our highest temperatures are around 88 to 89°, which is just about perfect for lounging by the pool, surfing in the waves, or beachcombing along the shores.

-What is the Best and the Worst Months to Go to Hawaii
+What are the Best and Worst Months to Go to Hawaii?

 Does Hawaii Get Cold?

-For Honolulu Oahu, in January, the highest temperatures are around 80° with the lowest around 65°.
-That gradually increases to the hottest months in July, August, and September and then cool back off in November and December with the highs reaching around 80 to 81° and the lows around 67°.
+In Honolulu during the month of January, the highest temperatures were around 80° with the lowest around 65°.
+This gradually increases to the hottest months in July, August, and September and then it cools back off in November and December, with the highs reaching around 80 to 81° and the lows around 67°.

 Does it Snow in Hawaii?

 The short answer is yes.
 It does snow nearly every year but only at the very summits of our three tallest volcanoes, Mauna Loa, Mauna Kea, and Haleakala.
-The snow melts pretty quickly though so if you want a chance to catch some snow in Hawaii, better do it between December and February.
+The snow melts pretty quickly, so if you want a chance to catch some snow in Hawaii you better do it between December and February.